MIDS-scaling-up/v3/week05/hw/Readme.md

 # Homework 5 - Deep Learning Frameworks - Training an image classifier on the ImageNet dataset from random weights.

 This is a graded homework.
-IT IS CURRENTLY UNDER DEVELOPMENT AND WILL BE FINALIZED SHORTLY

 Due just before week 6 session

 ### The goal
-The goal of the homework is to train an image classification network on the ImageNet dataset to the Top 1 accuracy of 65% or higher.
+The goal of the homework is to train an image classification network on the ImageNet dataset to the Top 1 accuracy of 60% or higher.

 We suggest that you use PyTorch or PyTorch Lightning.